 NOTE 2: If the FL member is an AIMLE client, this step re-uses procedure 8.9.2 on AIMLE client selection.

 4. The AIMLE Server creates, configures, and processes the FL member group based on the available or selected FL members by the aggregator which may be the VAL Server or the AIMLE Server, generate group ID and store mapping to group member IDs.
 The criteria for determining the group members can be the capabilities of the FL participants, or whether the candidate participants are fixed or mobile nodes and their availabilities, the proximity of the participants among them.

+The VAL server may additionally provide FL client selection criteria or dataset requirement on basis of which the AIMLE sever may further interact with ML repository and 5GC nodes like NEF (monitoring events, AFsessionwithQoS, memberUE etc.) to get a list of clients supporting criteria mentioned in request to form a group.

 For the creation of the FL member group, AIMLE may utilize SEAL GMS capability for the FL member group ID generation.